biosails/pheniqs/docs/configuration.md

 >**Example 2.1** Declaring an input read that is [split](glossary#split_file_layout) over four gzip compressed FASTQ files.
 {: .example}

 [Interleaved](glossary#interleaved_file_layout) files contain multiple consecutive segments of the same read.
-You can ask Pheniqs to [automatically detect the interleaving pattern](#automatic-input-sensing) or explicitly assemble an input read from interleaved files simply repeat the path to reference the same file multiple times, once for each [segment](glossary#segment).
+You can ask Pheniqs to [automatically detect the interleaving pattern](#automatic-input-sensing) or explicitly assemble an input read from interleaved files by simply repeating the path to reference the same file multiple times, once for each [segment](glossary#segment).

 >```json
 {